ViditAg/Course_3_Project/CodeBook.md

 # This codebook contains relevant information about the data and variables used/generated in run_analysis.R

 After downloading and extracting data.
-Input data is loaded into following dataFrames
+Input data is loaded into following dataFrames.
+For this step one can manually do download and extracting but in run_analysis.R it is done for you. load libraries dplyr and Hmisc

 *featuresList*: list of all 561 features